In a Nutshell

 The non-Vader Imperial antagonist du jour for this story is Admiral Tower, who is visually notable for his electronic eye patch.

 Meanwhile, the Rebels befriend Iskalon natives Primor, his son Mone, and Mone's wife Kendle.
-Primor & Kendle only appear in this story, but Mone will pop up again in a couple later issues.
+Primor & Kendle only appear in this story, but Mone will pop up again in a couple later stories.

 Appropriate for a waterworld, this issue introduced a “scuba” variant of Stormtrooper.